puscasurazvan/spacex/README.md

 - Make it even more responsive for different types of devices
 - Import API_KEY from an env file ( best practice for commercial deploying )
-- Improve the UI/UX, implement more performance features from NextJS documentation
+- Improve the UI/UX, add more performance features from NextJS documentation
+- Add a loading spinner and error handling
+- Fake api calls to handle API testing
+- Improve styled components implementation